Home Page Next Previous

 There are many examples of good bells from 1947 onwards - one fine example is the five (tenor 2.6 tonnes) at Dortmund St Petrikirche cast in 1963.
 Bochumer’s heaviest bell still rung is the 14-tonne true-harmonic bell of 1949 at Neustadt, which sounds very similar to the Nottingham Council House hour bell (Taylor 1928), but a fraction deeper in pitch.
 One sad example is the 1947 peal of five, tenor 5.4 tonnes, at Scheyern, which were replaced in 2009 with fourteen bronze bells cast by Perner with a heavier tenor.
 The biggest Perner bell is poor in tone.
 The two largest Bochumer bells hang in frames on the ground, one at Scheyern and one at Mariastein in the Tirol, sounding fine in comparison but slowly rusting away.
 As a commenter says on YouTube about one of the steel bells, "The best bell of Scheyern now rings alone".

 It is sometimes claimed that steel bells weigh less than bronze bells with the same strike pitch.
-In fact this isn’t true; a plot of nominal frequency against weight for the 167 steel and over 4,000 bronze bells for which I have a weight shows that steel bells from both Naylor Vickers and Bochumer sound the same note as a bronze chiming bell of the same weight.
+In fact this isn’t true; plots of nominal frequency against weight and nominal frequency against diameter for almost 5,000 bronze and steel bells show that steel bells from both Naylor Vickers and Bochumer sound the same note as a bronze chiming bell of the same weight and diameter.
 The same correspondence can also be seen in Walter Schäfer’s list of notable German bells.

 Could steel bells be produced today with the same tonal quality that Bochumer achieved in the last twenty years of production?
 The higher melting point of steel (1370? as compared with 915? for bronze) and the need to avoid decarbonisation means that different furnaces, moulds and casting techniques are required than for bronze bells.
 The founder would also need to experiment with designs and tuning.
 The economics of today’s bellfounding and steel industries suggests that it is unlikely that anyone will try.